ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting_start.md

 - Run Device Management client.
 - Meet technical requirements for Mbed Enabled program.

+These guidelines use pyOCD and DAPLink in the porting process because they are free and open source.
+Please note that you can use other interface firmware, but that is outside the scope of this document.

 ### Scope and milestones

 You will usually need to go through all of these steps to port Mbed OS: